OliverinMelb/openvsx/Publishing-Extensions.md

 #### 2. Log in and sign the Publisher Agreement

-Log in to [open-vsx.org](https://open-vsx.org) by authorizing the application with your GitHub account.
+Log in to [open-vsx.org](https://open-vsx.org) by authorizing the application with your GitHub account (click on the account icon on the top right corner).

 Navigate to the [open-vsx.org Profile](https://open-vsx.org/user-settings/profile) page (click on your avatar &rarr; _Settings_).
 Click on _Log in with Eclipse_ and then authorize the application to access your eclipse.org account.